BryanDonovan/nodejs-tdd-boilerplate/README.md

     npm install .
     make

+Note: to use `jake` you need to install it globally:

+    npm install -g jake

+You can view available jake tasks with `jake -T`.

 The `jake` or `make` command will run JSHint, all the mocha unit tests, and check the test coverage.
 To view the test coverage report, open coverage/lcov-report/index.html after running `make`.

 You can also run `make test` to just run the tests with coverage, `make test-cov` to run the tests and attempt to open the coverage report in your browser, and `make lint` to run JSHint.